Robert Jacomb-Hood: Education

 According to the school archives, of the three departments at the school, Jacomb-Hood belonged to the Writing School, which was for children wanting to pursue financial or commercial work.
-There, he was considered best out of 258 students for penmanship on 25 November 1834, for which he was awarded a golden pen, the school's equivalent of first prize.
-As a result of his father's inheritance of Bardon Hall, he was removed from the school on 6 November 1835; he was signed out by a 'J A Kemp', who would have been on his mother's side of the family.
+There, he was ranked best out of 258 students for penmanship on 25 November 1834, for which he was awarded a golden pen, the school's equivalent of first prize.
+As a result of his father's inheritance of Bardon Park, and the consequential improvement to their finances, he was removed from the school in 1835, the school archives putting the precise date as 6 November.
 None of his siblings attended the school.

-After leaving Christ's Hospital, Jacomb-Hood was educated by Reverend H. Richardson, who was the rector of Leire, Leicestershire.
-However, Jacomb-Hood's father was not happy with the quality of his tuition and moved him to Wood & Throwgood School in Totteridge, Hertfordshire in 1836.
-By this time, the family were living in Bardon Park and his father was undertaking renovation works.
+After leaving Christ's Hospital, Jacomb-Hood was educated by Reverend H. Richardson, the rector of Leire, Leicestershire.
+Jacomb-Hood's father was unhappy with the quality of instruction, however, and in 1836 moved his son to Wood & Throwgood School in Totteridge, Hertfordshire.
+By this time, the family was living in Bardon Hall, where the father was undertaking renovation works.
 Between 1839 and 1840, Jacomb-Hood was educated in Hathern, Leicestershire, as a precursor to him studying at the University of Cambridge.
-At the same time, the family moved to Cheltenham, Gloucestershire; in both locations, Jacomb-Hood witnessed railway construction; those were the Birmingham and Gloucester Railway in Cheltenham and the Midland Counties Railway in Hathern.
+At the same time, the family moved to Cheltenham, Gloucestershire because of the preferential climate.
+In both locations, Jacomb-Hood witnessed railway construction: the Birmingham and Gloucester Railway in Cheltenham, and the Midland Counties Railway in Hathern.
 In his diaries, he recalls visiting the sites with his friends, and that they served as an inspiration for his choice of career.